 “I do appreciate Dr. Lucas’s deep knowledge of the points and how we can stretch our repertoire based on the richness of these points to better serve people in need.”

-“I’ve been studying with Dr. Lucas for 10 years, and have taken all of her classes, some of them twice.
-So when she has something new to offer, I’m interested.
+“I’ve been studying with Dr. Lucas for 10 years.
 I appreciate so much her depth of knowledge and how grounded she is in the fundamentals of acupuncture.
 She is not presenting a trendy hybrid of techniques or protocols, but a way to immerse yourself deeper into the medicine… ”